 If you are looking for a dog that is elegant, small, easy to carry and doesn’t take up too much space, then the Yorkshire terrier is perfect for you.
-In case you have recently purchased one, here is a great guide that will help you name your beloved Yorkie.
-Below is a brief guide on everything you need to know in order to raise your Yorkshire terrier puppy along with amazing collection of pictures of Yorkshire terriers.
+In case you have recently adopted one, here is a post that will help you name your beloved Yorkie.
+Below is a brief guide on everything you need to know in order to raise your Yorkshire terrier puppy along with a collection of beautiful pictures of Yorkshire terriers.

 Facts and characteristics of the Yorkie